 Owner and master distiller Jeremy Norris uses his grandfather’s moonshine recipe, passed down from five generations and prepared in a 500-gallon solid copper pot still.
 But Broadslab offers much more than just its Legacy Shine, including Reserve Whiskey and Carolina Coast rums.
 The distillery offers tastings and tours Thursday to Saturday, plus tours Friday to Saturday at noon, 2 p.m. and 4 p.m.

-Pair it with: Pack your swimsuit and head to Tucker Lake, which boasts clear spring water and white sand beaches.
-There’s several waterslides and floating playstations, along with beach volleyball, picnic areas and a campground.
+Pair it with: Starting in May, pack your swimsuit and head to Tucker Lake, which boasts clear spring water and white sand beaches.
+There are several waterslides and floating playstations, along with beach volleyball, picnic areas and a campground.

 More than 60 years after his grandfather was arrested in Ireland for making poteen, Ollie Mulligan is doing the same in North Carolina – on the right side of the law.
-The County Kildare native uses the same poteen (Irish moonshine) recipe that’s been in his family for generations, and Great Wagon also offers Rua (Irish for red) single malt whisky and Bán (Irish for white) vodka.
-Tours and tastings are available upon request Monday through Saturday.
+The County Kildare native uses the same poteen (Irish moonshine) recipe that’s been in his family for generations, and Great Wagon also offers Rua (Irish for red) single malt whisky, vodka and a barrel-aged whiskey.

 The distillery’s bellwether brew – boldly branded Defiant – is an award-winning barley-based whisky made from pure mountain water and softened and seasoned via white oak spirals rather than barrels.
 It offers tours Monday through Friday (9 a.m. to 3 p.m.), and weekends by appointment.

 Produced on the banks of the Catawba River, Muddy River Distillery specializes in rum, including the barrel-aged Queen Charlotte Reserve.
 Whether it’s the coconut or spiced variant, you’ll find rum that’s equally sweet and smooth, begging for a blender.
 Muddy River offers tours Saturday from 1 p.m. to 3 p.m. that include a tasting and shot glass.

-Pair it with: Head to Rivermen Brewing Company to sample craft beer and grab a bite from the in-house farm-to-table restaurant.
-Or check out The Jailhouse Spirits + Lounge, a bar and cigar lounge housed in the town’s former jail.
+Pair it with: Head to Primal Brewery to sample beers with fun names such as the Not So Hairy Porter and the Charley Brown Ale.
+Or check out The Jailhouse Spirits + Lounge, a private bar and cigar lounge housed in the town’s former jail.
 Day memberships are $2 upon entry, while annual memberships are $12.

 6 Outer Banks Craft Distillery